sequentech/tally-pipes/README.md

 # Introduction

 Piece of software that processes a tally and given a pipeline it modifies the results.
-The name is just a joke.
 This is useful for example to post-process a tally to:
  - resolve tie-breaks (there can be many different algorithms to do that)
  - apply egalitarian criteria for men and women (sometimes this is even legaly mandated)
  - sort the winners of stv (which by default doesn't sort winners, just elect them)